Phil Irving

-Philip Edward Irving MBE, CEng., FIMechE., MSAE., (1903–1992) was an Australian engineer and author, most famous for the Repco-Brabham Formula One and Vincent motorcycle engines.
-He also worked at Velocette motorcycles, twice, and drew the engine of the 1960 EMC 125cc racer.
+Philip Edward Irving (1903–1992) was an Australian engineer and author, most famous for the Repco-Brabham Formula One and Vincent motorcycle engines.
+He also worked at Velocette motorcycles, twice and designed the engine of the 1960 EMC 125cc racer.

 Early life

 Irving was the son of a medical doctor who had a 600 square-mile practice in Western Victoria which he travelled around using a Swift car and two motorcycles, a belt-drive Triumph and a four-cylinder FN.
 Due to a lack of local repair facilities, Dr. Irving performed all the maintenance at home.

-After three years attendance at Wesley College, Phil Irving obtained a scholarship to Melbourne Technical College studying a diploma course in Mechanical and Electrical Engineering where he designed and partially made his first engine, a small air-cooled two-stroke.
+After three years of attendance at Wesley College, Phil Irving obtained a scholarship to Melbourne Technical College, where he studied a diploma course in Mechanical and Electrical Engineering where he designed and partially made his first engine, a small air-cooled two-stroke.
 He didn't finish the course or the engine, leaving early on the strength of his college studies and accomplishments to take his first job.